ryan-d-williams/MMM-GoogleSheets/README.md

 I used @jclarke0000's DarkSky module as a template to build this module https://github.com/jclarke0000/MMM-DarkSkyForecast

-**NOTE:** This module uses the Nunjucks templating system introduced in version 2.2.0 of MagicMirror.
-If you're seeing nothing on your display where you expect this module to appear, make sure your MagicMirror version is at least 2.2.0.
+**NOTE:** This module uses the Nunjucks templating system introduced in version 2.2.0 of MagicMirror².
+If you're seeing nothing on your display where you expect this module to appear, make sure your MagicMirror² version is at least 2.2.0.